sora.ephem

 • time (str, astropy.time.Time) – Reference instant to calculate ephemeris.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

-• id_type (str) – Type of target object options: smallbody, majorbody (planets but also anything that is not a small body), designation, name, asteroid_name, comet_name, id (Horizons id number), or smallbody (find the closest match under any id_type).
+• id_type (str, optional, default=’smallbody’) – Type of target object options: smallbody, majorbody (planets but also anything that is not a small body), designation, name, asteroid_name, comet_name, or id (Horizons id number).

-• output (str) – The output of data. ephemeris will output the observed position, while vector will output the Cartesian state vector, without light time correction.
+• output (str, optional, default=’ephemeris’) – The output of data. ephemeris will output the observed position, while vector will output the Cartesian state vector, without light time correction.

 Returns: